Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "Why do I see a syntax error when I upload a task where a user has to view an image and write feedback?" %}

-The error might occur if the expected input type is URL, but a string is received.

-There may be two reasons:

-- The input field has the "link" type.

-- The pool was created for an outdated project version.
-It means that the pool was created before you changed the input field type.

-{% endcut %}

 {% cut "What is the maximum number of tasks per suite?" %}

 It depends on the task.
 Technically, you can use as many tasks you want.